cloudfoundry/postgres-release/README.md

 If you don't colocate the `bbr-postgres-db` with `postgres` then you must specify in the `postgres.dbuser` property a database user with enough permissions to run backup and restore.

+If your PostgreSQL is configured with TLS, by default backup and restore are run with `sslmode=verify-full`.
+You can change it to `sslmode=verify-ca` by setting `postgres.ssl_verify_hostname` to `false`.

 Caveats:

 - Restore does not drop the database, the extensions, or the schema; therefore the schema of the restored and existing databases must be the same.